Thinking of getting your own video? Check out our video ads page for more information and video examples.

 Some of the best-loved pre-rolls actively call out the fact that the viewer isn’t primarily here to view an ad.
 And that’s ok – if they can just bear with it for a few seconds, there’s a message that might really interest them!

-Then we have the pre-roll for the new Volkswagen Beetle with DSG Tiptronic , which ‘automatically changes gears and skips ads for you,‘ as if it’s doing you some great favour by cutting the ad short.
-These ads are acknowledging the fact that modern consumers just aren’t that crazy about ads.
+Take this pre-roll for the new Volkswagen Beetle with DSG Tiptronic, for example.
+It ‘automatically changes gears and skips ads for you,’ as if it’s doing you some great favour by cutting the ad short.
+Ads like this are acknowledging the fact that modern consumers just aren’t that crazy about ads.
 Maybe they go too far, but they’re interesting examples to consider.

 The bottom line is this: your audience isn’t here for your message – but that’s ok!
 It’s fine to poke some fun at it.